 Mr Lapornik worked as a legal secretary at the Specialised State Prosecutor’s Office of the Republic of Slovenia until 2018, when he found employment at the Commission for the Prevention of Corruption.
 As a Corruption Oversight Counsellor, he conducted considerations of reports on the suspicions of corruption and breaches of integrity, as well as investigations into detected breaches within the remit of the Commission’s competence.
 In October 2021, he began his five-year term as Deputy Commissioner.

 Simon Savski was born in 1966.
-In 2006 he graduated at the Faculty of Law, before that he completed his studies at College of Internal Affairs and College of Police and Security.
+In 2006, he graduated at the Faculty of Law after completing his studies at the College of Internal Affairs and the College of Police and Security.

 He started his career as a police officer.
 He advanced to the post of police inspector at the Operational Communications Centre of the General Police Directorate.
 From 2008, he worked at the Police and Security Directorate of the Ministry of the Interior, where he was responsible for private security, detective work, municipal police, ski resort security, and prosecutorial security.